ArkSchoolAccount/Lab5/README.md

 A simple Python program that takes a name input and an age input.

-Based on the user's inputted age, the program will either print out `Hi (name).
-You're old.` or `Hi (name).
-You're statistically probably still old.`
+Based on the user's inputted age, the program will either print out one of two pre-determined messages.

 ## Getting Started